 — a great book to see the way English society existed in the late middle ages and early modern period.

-— volume one, especially, should prove useful to the fantasy writer as it provides a lot of useful cultural insight into the ancient and medieval civilisations.
+— volume one [linked] should prove especially useful to the fantasy writer as it provides a lot of useful cultural insight into the ancient and medieval civilisations.
 There are also timelines of major events, many illustrations, and useful paragraph notes.

 — an illustrated guide to the Plantagenet dynasty in England.
 Shows castles and costumes, and talks about the politics of crown and cope in a turbulent period of English history.